Levels of Play

 😊 One court lower/novice court—players stay until comfortable playing on the mixed/all-level courts, rotating out for similar lower-skilled players.

-😊 Up to two challenge courts – Starting at court #2, add court #1 if needed.
+😊 Up to three challenge courts (intended for Advanced/Upper Intermediate players) – Starting at court #2, add court #1 if needed, and add court #8 if needed.
 Winning players may stay with the same partner for up to three games.
 Losers leave.
-Players rotate through paddle queue on the right side of fence.
+Players rotate through the paddle queue on the right side of fence.